 The DURSA is a comprehensive, multi-party trust agreement that is entered into voluntarily by public and private organizations (eHealth Exchange participants) that desire to engage in electronic health information exchange with each other as part of the eHealth Exchange.

 The DURSA builds upon the various legal requirements that participants are already subject to and describes the mutual responsibilities, obligations and expectations of all participants under the Agreement.
-All of these responsibilities, obligations and expectations created a framework for safe and secure health information exchange, and are designed to promote trust among participants and protect the privacy, confidentiality and security of the health data that is shared.
+All of these responsibilities, obligations and expectations creates a framework for safe and secure health information exchange, and are designed to promote trust among participants and protect the privacy, confidentiality and security of the health data that is shared.

 - Multi-Party Agreement